-This award recognises that one of the core requirements to achieve a cyber resilient nation is by touching its citizens with the right message delivered in a meaningful way and will recognise the individual or organisation that has found an effective way of engaging its staff with the cyber security message thus empowering them to be more aware and better prepared to face and deal with this threat in context.
+This award recognises that one of the core requirements in achieving a cyber resilient nation is by reaching its citizens with the right message, delivered in a meaningful way.
+This award will recognise the individual or organisation that has found an effective way of engaging people with the cyber security message thus empowering them to be more aware and better prepared to face and deal with this threat in context.